Chiesi Group Enters into Worldwide Licensing Agreement with Key2Brain AB to Advance Blood-Brain Barrier-Crossing Therapies for Lysosomal Storage Disorders

 PARMA, Italy and STOCKHOLM, June 11, 2025 (GLOBE NEWSWIRE) -- Chiesi Group and Key2Brain today announced a worldwide license agreement to advance the development of two blood-brain barrier (BBB)-crossing recombinant enzyme replacement therapies (ERT) for lysosomal storage disorders (LSD), including alpha-mannosidosis (aMann) and Krabbe disease (KD), ultra-rare diseases that affect the central nervous system.

 “At Chiesi Global Rare Diseases, we are deeply committed to building a sustainable pipeline in rare diseases by embracing emerging technologies that can enhance the treatment landscape,” said Giacomo Chiesi, Executive Vice President, Chiesi Global Rare Diseases.
-“This agreement exemplifies that vision— working to address areas of profound unmet medical need, including neurodegenerative manifestations of ultra-rare diseases like alpha-mannosidosis and Krabbe disease.
+“This agreement exemplifies that vision—working to address areas of profound unmet medical need, including neurodegenerative manifestations of ultra-rare diseases like alpha-mannosidosis and Krabbe disease.
 For too many families, there are still no therapeutic options.
-Our goal is to bring them hope.”
+Our goal is to bring them hope where today there is none.”

-Under the terms of the agreement, Key2Brain will provide Chiesi Group with a worldwide, royalty- bearing license to develop and commercialize two BBB-crossing ERTs.
+Under the terms of the agreement, Key2Brain will provide Chiesi Group with a worldwide, royalty-bearing license to develop and commercialise two BBB-crossing ERTs.
 This agreement is built on an existing research collaboration that aimed to develop the production of a BBB-crossing recombinant alpha-mannosidase.
 Key2Brain will receive an upfront payment and is eligible to receive development and sales-based milestone payments and tiered royalties on potential sales.
-Chiesi Group will fund all research, development, and subsequent commercialization worldwide.
+Chiesi Group will fund all research, development, and subsequent commercialisation worldwide.
 As part of this agreement, there is also a possibility, upon mutual agreement, for the parties to expand the license to Key2Brain’s BBB-crossing technology platform for the development of additional BBB-crossing ERTs.

 Elisabet Sjöström, Ph.D., Founder and CEO, Key2Brain, said, “Expanding our relationship with Chiesi Global Rare Disease allows us to build on a clinically validated foundation to address the neurological complications of lysosomal storage disorders, including alpha-mannosidosis and Krabbe disease.
 Through this agreement, we aim to accelerate the research of potential breakthrough therapies that address these neurodegenerative conditions.
 We believe this partnership serves as a testament to the versatility and competitiveness of our BBB-crossing technology, unique features that are being utilized in Key2Brain’s development of our proprietary next-generation brain-targeting therapies.”